hasib457/twitter-airflow/readme.md

-# Twitter ETL DAG
+# Twitter ETL

-This DAG extracts data from the Twitter API using the `twitter_etl` function from the `twitter_etl` module, transforms it into a suitable format for analysis, and loads it into an S3 bucket.
+This Airflow DAG extracts data from the Twitter API using the `twitter_etl` function from the `twitter_etl` module, transforms it into a suitable format for analysis, and loads it into an S3 bucket.
 The `twitter_etl` function is run once a day.

 ![](diagram.png)
 ## Prerequisites